Feedback: All feedback welcomed on and/or off list

 “Christmas!
 I’d think he’d be happy for Christmas this year, at home, with family.
 I just never understand what makes that boy happy,” sighed Murdoch.

-“I just think he’s not sure what’s expected of him or how we are going to celebrate.
+“I just think he’s not sure what’s expected of him or how we will celebrate.
 To tell you the truth, Murdoch, Teresa’s overwhelming me a bit with all her plans for the holiday.”

-“I guess she’s just wants this to be perfect for our first Christmas together.
+“I guess she wants this to be perfect for our first Christmas together.
 Maybe I should speak with her,” said Murdoch.

 “No, don’t spoil things for her.
 I’ll ride up and meet Johnny, see what’s going on.
 Maybe I’m all wrong,” answered Scott.